91tv

 Consult the requirements , noting especially the financial guarantee necessary.
 Students need to show they have enough living expenses for their stay (just over $1,000/month).
 To do this, you either need proof of scholarship or financial aid in the form of a signed letter stating the amount you will receive for your living expenses in Germany from X-Y dates on institutional letterhead OR you need to open a blocked bank account with the required funds—students have used in the past.

 Your CV refers to your resume; your certificates of academic qualifications refers to your college transcript.
 Your letter of motivation can be a version of the one you used when applying to study abroad.
+Your letter of enrollment from the university will include a statement

 Step #4: Complete the application form